-The DEIR includes some alternatives to the original solar project: 1.
+Some DEIR solar project alternatives: 1.
 No project alternative; 2.
 Community buffer alternative; 3.
 Reduced project alternative; and ECO Substation (No switchyard) alternative.
 It also dismisses alternatives such as roof top solar, and alternative project locations because the project developer has no control other those alternatives and would not financially benefit from them.